 How Emotional Support Animals Have Changed Lives

-In short, we’ve seen major improvements to the lives of those with post-traumatic stress disorder (PTSD), anxiety, and panic attacks.
+We’ve seen major improvements to the lives of those with post-traumatic stress disorder (PTSD), anxiety, and panic attacks.
 All thanks to these dedicated animals!
-Go emotional support dog Canada!

 What NOT to Do When Getting an ESA